posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

     commit: 'immediate',
   })
   ```

+  This doesn't affect lazy loaders as they are not awaited in navigations so the update could happen before or after the navigation is completed.

 - `server`: By default, loaders are executed on both, client, and server.
 Setting this to false will skip its execution on the server.